 College of Social and Behavioral Sciences

-Appointments in the federal government were as Assistant Secretary for Planning and Evaluation (A) at the U.S. Department of Health & Human Services (HHS); Director (A) of the Bureau of Justice Assistance, and Administrator of the Office of Juvenile Justice and Delinquency Prevention at the U.S. Department of Justice; and Associate Commissioner at the Administration of Children, Youth & Families also at HHS.
+Appointments in the federal government were as Assistant Secretary for Planning and Evaluation (A) at the U.S. Department of Health & Human Services (HHS); Director (A) of the Bureau of Justice Assistance, and Administrator of the Office of Juvenile Justice and Delinquency Prevention at the U.S. Department of Justice; and Associate Commissioner for Family and Youth at the Administration of Children, Youth & Families also at HHS.

 In prior years Secretary Regier conducted research, analysis, and evaluation of nonprofit organizations in Africa and India for the philanthropic foundations, high net worth families, and government agencies that funded them in order to determine program impact.
 He was the founder and first President of the Family Research Council, a public policy research and educational organization in Washington, DC., and led this think tank for 5 years.
 Dr. Regier lives with his wife Sharyn in the Washington, DC Metro Virginia suburbs.
 They have four children and fourteen grandchildren.